National Disability Employment Awareness Month (NDEAM) and Employer Challenge

 Commit to Hiring and Retaining People with Disabilities

-Colorado Department of Labor and Employment (CDLE) and DVR challenge employers to commit to hiring and retaining individuals with disabilities by recognizing that this untapped talent pool is key to achieving an equitable, diverse, inclusive, and accessible workplace.
+Colorado Department of Labor and Employment (CDLE) and DVR challenge employers to commit to hiring and retaining individuals with disabilities by recognizing that this untapped talent pool is key to achieving an equal and open workplace.

-DVR is committed to partnering with you to achieve these goals as well as meet the individualized needs of your business.
+DVR is committed to partnering with you to achieve these goals and meet the individualized needs of your business.

 We offer a variety of resources for disability in the workplace, trainings, and services to support your business, including customizable workshops available at no cost.
 Contact our Business Relations Team now to get started!